evolvedbinary/jni-benchmarks/DataBenchmarks.md

 Comparing all the benchmarks as the data size tends large, the conclusions we can draw are:

+- Benchmarks ran for a duration of order 6 hours on an otherwise unloaded VM, the error bars are small and we can have strong confidence in the values derived and plotted.
 - `GetElements` methods for transferring data from C++ to Java are consistently less efficient than other methods.
 - Indirect byte buffers are pointless; they are just an overhead on plain